Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/structured/notion.md

-# Notion Labs Inc. Investor Dashboard

 ## Company Overview
-- **Legal Name**: Notion Labs Inc.
-- **HQ**: San Francisco, California, United States
-- **Founded**: 2013
-- **Categories**: AI
-- **Competitive Positioning**: Not disclosed.
+Notion Labs, Inc. ("Notion") is a San Francisco, CA–based productivity software company founded in 2013.
+The company operates in the productivity and software categories, providing a versatile workspace that combines notes, tasks, databases, and more in a customizable format.
+The leadership team includes Co-founders Akshay Kothari, Simon Last, and Chris Prendergast, who have been instrumental in shaping the company's vision and growth.

 ## Business Model and GTM
-Notion Labs Inc. sells to individuals and teams looking for productivity solutions.
-They charge through a subscription-based pricing model for their products.
-The specific pricing tiers are not publicly disclosed.
-Notion AI, an AI-powered assistant, is included in subscription plans, while Notion Workspace is also subscription-based.
-There are no stated integration partners or reference customers.
+Notion sells its productivity software to a wide range of target customers, including individuals, teams, and enterprises.
+The company’s flagship product, Notion, is designed to enhance collaboration and organization through its customizable workspace.
+While specific pricing models are not disclosed, the product's versatility allows for various use cases, from personal note-taking to complex project management.
+Notion currently does not list any integration partners or reference customers.

 ## Funding & Investor Profile
-Notion Labs Inc. has raised a total of $62 million across three funding rounds:
-1. **Funding Round** on 2018-03-01: $2 million from Accel Partners.
-2. **Funding Round** on 2020-06-01: $10 million from Index Ventures.
-3. **Funding Round** on 2021-10-01: $50 million from Andreessen Horowitz.

-- **Total Raised**: Not disclosed.
-- **Last Round Name**: Not disclosed.
-- **Last Disclosed Valuation**: Not disclosed.
+As of now, Notion has not disclosed any funding rounds or investor details, with total raised capital and last valuation also not disclosed.
+The absence of funding events suggests that the company may be operating on internal cash flow or has not pursued external investment recently.

 ## Growth Momentum
-As of the latest snapshot on 2025-11-05, Notion Labs Inc. has a total headcount of 500.
-The headcount growth percentage is not disclosed, and there are no current job openings reported.
-There have been significant positive events, including the introduction of Notion 3.0 on 2023-01-15 and a partnership with Samsung announced on 2023-02-10.
+As of November 7, 2025, Notion reports a headcount of approximately 138 employees, with a notable focus on hiring across various departments.
+The company has 39 open engineering roles, 42 sales/business roles, and 57 positions in other categories.
+This hiring strategy indicates a strong growth trajectory, particularly in engineering and customer experience, as they expand their product offerings and market reach.
+The current job listings include critical roles such as Business Systems Analyst, Billing Support Specialist, and Enterprise Customer Success Manager, reflecting a diverse hiring strategy aimed at enhancing customer support and technical capabilities.

 ## Visibility & Market Sentiment
-There are no visibility metrics available for Notion Labs Inc. at this time, including news mentions or sentiment analysis.
+Currently, there are no visibility metrics available for Notion, including news mentions, sentiment scores, GitHub stars, or Glassdoor ratings.
+This lack of data may indicate limited media coverage or public engagement, which could impact the company's market presence and brand recognition.

 ## Risks and Challenges
-- **Layoffs**: Not disclosed.
-- **Regulatory / Security Incidents**: Not disclosed.
-- **Exec Churn**: Not disclosed.
-- **Pricing Pressure / Commoditization**: Not disclosed.
-- **GTM Concentration Risk**: Not disclosed.
+- Valuation not disclosed.
+- Competitive pressure from other productivity software providers.
+- Lack of visibility metrics may hinder market perception and investor interest.

 ## Outlook
-Notion Labs Inc. appears to have a solid foundation with its AI-powered products and a growing workforce.
-However, the lack of disclosed funding details and visibility metrics may pose challenges in assessing market sentiment and growth potential.
-The company's focus on subscription-based models suggests a steady revenue stream, but the absence of public pricing tiers and reference customers limits visibility into market penetration.
+Notion is well-positioned for continued growth in the productivity software market, given its innovative product offering and strong hiring signals.
+The emphasis on expanding engineering and customer success roles suggests a commitment to enhancing product capabilities and user experience.
+However, the absence of disclosed funding and visibility metrics may pose challenges in attracting new customers and investors.

 ## Disclosure Gaps
+- Valuation not disclosed.
-- “Total raised not disclosed.”
+- Total raised capital not disclosed.
-- “Last round name not disclosed.”
+- Customer counts not disclosed.
-- “Last disclosed valuation not disclosed.”
+- Growth metrics not disclosed.
-- “Headcount growth percentage not disclosed.”
+- Specific pricing model details not disclosed.
-- “No visibility metrics available.”